jundalisay/sp/content/en/research/chau-ju-kua/chun-fan-chi/part-19.md

 Su-mu comes from Cambodia.

-and juniper.
-The leaves are
-habitat is in
-larly known
-is
-The
-tree resembles the pine
-like those of the tung-tsHng tree it.
+The tree resembles the pine and juniper.
+The leaves are like those of the tung-tsing tree

-"When the bark
-of a deep red colour and
-it
-^)'
-(^
-pj).
-Its
-the uncultivated parts of the hilly country, where the people are allowed to cut sun, m as wa-mu
+Its habitat is in the uncultivated parts of the hilly country, where the people are allowed to cut it.

-(^
-removed and the wood dried
+When the bark is removed and the wood dried under the sun, it becomes a deep red colour and may be used in dying purple.

-is
-may be
-used in dying purple.
-It
-is
-in the
-popu
+It is popularly known as wa-mu.

 <!--
 Note.